-• The outcome of each enquiry will be confirmed by the respective awarding body.
+- The outcome of each enquiry will be confirmed by the respective awarding body.
 The awarding body will provide a reason for the decision of a review of marking.
-If the mark has changed the reason will either be that an administrative error has occurred or there was a marking error.
-A marking error would occur where an examiner has not correctly applied the mark scheme or any other relevant procedure, that is:-

-- if the 'right' mark was not given in a task where there is a 'right' or 'wrong' mark; - if there has been an unreasonable exercise of academic judgement. - There are three possible outcomes for review of markings: - The original mark is lowered so that the final grade may be lower than the original - grade received; - The original mark is confirmed as correct and there is no change to the grade; - The original mark is raised so that the final grade may be higher than the original - grade received. - Where there has been a reduction in marks or a downgrade following a review of marking, the request cannot be revoked and the original mark or grade will not be reinstated.
+If the mark has changed the reason will either be that an administrative error has occurred or there was a marking error. - There are three possible outcomes for review of markings: - The original mark is lowered so that the final grade may be lower than the original - · grade received. - The original mark is confirmed as correct and there is no change to the grade; - The original mark is raised so that the final grade may be higher than the original - grade received. - Where there has been a reduction in marks or a downgrade following a review of marking, the request cannot be revoked and the original mark or grade will not be reinstated.

+Exam certificates

-Exam certificates Certificates arrive at GWA by
+Certificates arrive at GWA by